Lens Trends and Technology

 On behalf of The Vision Council, optometrist and medical adviser Dr. Justin Bazan and style expert Jenn Falik conducted a series of TV and radio broadcast interviews in April focusing on digital eye strain, its effects on the eyes and overall body, and the lens, frame and contact lens solutions available to alleviate its symptoms.

-Resulting in nearly 30 live and live-to-tape radio and TV interviews, as well as an Audio News Release, the series has garnered more than 11.3 million impressions thus far, reaching top outlets including NBC "Daytime," "I Heart Unplugged and Totally Uncut," FOX "Good Day Illinois Marketplace" and CBS "We Are Austin," among many others.
+Resulting in nearly 30 live and live-to-tape radio and TV interviews, as well as an Audio News Release, the series has garnered over 13 million impressions thus far, reaching top outlets including NBC "Daytime," "I Heart Unplugged and Totally Uncut," FOX "Good Day Illinois Marketplace" and CBS "We Are Austin," among many others.
 In coming weeks, more segments will continue to air, and results will be shared with The Vision Council's membership.
 In the meantime, please see below to view a clip from the national "Daytime" segment.

 During the interviews, Dr. Bazan delved into what digital eye strain is, its impact on both adults and children, and the traditional and contact lens solutions available to consumers from the following members of The Vision Council's Lens Division: VisionEase/HOYA, Zeiss Optics, Eyezen/Essilor Group and CooperVision.